AnvarGazizov/benchsci_testapp/README.md

-  -list all research papers that match the search in the the search input - if input is empty all papers are listed
+  -list all research papers that match the value in the the search input - if input is empty all papers are listed

   -bookmark papers by clicking on the star at the top right of the paper display